The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 What should you do 8 weeks before the move?

-- Gather important documents (passports, medical records, school records)
+- Gather important documents (passports, medical and school records)

-- Create a moving binder or folder to keep paperwork together
+- Start a moving binder or folder for every quote and receipt

 How do you declutter and gather supplies (6 weeks before)?

-- Sort room by room; sell, donate, or recycle what you won’t take
+- Sort room by room; sell, donate, or recycle what stays behind

-- Collect packing supplies (boxes, tape, bubble wrap, markers)
+- Gather packing supplies (boxes, tape, bubble wrap, markers)

 - Start packing non-essential and seasonal items